 Aircraft-inspired design is a highlight of the Avanti’s stylish and comfortable four-seat cabin.
 This car looks particularly sharp and sophisticated with its black factory-correct upholstery, presenting in superb order throughout the cabin.
 The clear, easy to read instruments are positioned in a wraparound binnacle ahead of the driver, while the center console houses jetliner-style controls for the heater and primary electrical functions.
 The headlining is excellent, and this car features seatbelts as originally equipped.
 Fittings and upholstery are all in fine order, befitting a car that has enjoyed such meticulous care and restoration work.

-Studebaker’s proven and powerful 289 cubic inch V8 sits beneath the forward-hinged hood.
+The car retains its original matching numbers engine, Studebaker’s proven and powerful 289 cubic inch V8, beneath the forward-hinged hood.
 Detailing is executed to a high standard, with gleaming chrome plated valve covers and air cleaner, along with period-correct labels, decals, and fittings.
 It shows appropriate levels of light patina from regular enjoyment, and the recent history is backed with service receipts and records.

 This Avanti is an outstanding example of Studebaker’s groundbreaking swansong GT car.
 Thanks to its fine quality restoration and many years of care in the hands of passionate aficionados, it remains in marvelous condition; certain to provide many years of enjoyment on the road and in club events.